ITStudent180/Forked-GPU-PV/README.md

 1) Creates a VM of your choosing
 2) Automatically Installs Windows to the VM
 3) Partitions your GPU of choice and copies the required driver files to the VM
-4) Installs [Parsec](https://parsec.app) to the VM, Parsec is an ultra low latency remote desktop app, use this to connect to the VM.
-You can use Parsec for free non commercially.
-To use Parsec commercially, sign up to a [Parsec For Teams](https://parsec.app/teams) account

 ### Prerequisites:
 * Windows 10 20H1+ Pro, Enterprise or Education OR Windows 11 Pro, Enterprise or Education.
 Windows 11 on host and VM is preferred due to better compatibility.